Zehelein/pg-transactional-outbox/README.md

 user with the replication permission to receive notifications when a new inbox message was created.
-And a second database connection to open a transaction, load the inbox message from the database and lock it, execute the message handler queries/mutations, and to finally mark the inbox message as processed in the database.
+And a second database connection to open a transaction, load the inbox message from the database and lock it, execute the message handler queries/mutations, and finally mark the inbox message as processed in the database.

 ```TypeScript